konnektiv/mariadb-galera-swarm/README.md

 This is not a simple config update, much effort has gone into making this container automate the initialization and *recovery* of a cluster.
-The entrypoint script orchestrates full recovery on simultaneous reset by having nodes communicate with each other *before* starting the mysqld process to ensure that the cluster is recovered correctly.
+The entrypoint script orchestrates full recovery on simultaneous reset by having nodes communicate with each other *before* starting the mariadbd process to ensure that the cluster is recovered correctly.
 It does this by examining Galera's state files, recovering the GTID position on all nodes and then communicating this between nodes to find the most up-to-date one to form a new cluster if needed.
 It also provides multiple healthcheck endpoints for varying degress of healthiness to aid with integration of load balancers and scheduling systems.